varunsapre/netflix-speed-boost/README.md

 ## ✨ Why You'll Love This

 - **🎬 Skip the Boring Parts**: Hold and speed through slow scenes, intros, or recaps
-- **⚡ Super Easy**: Just hold on the right side of the video or press your custom key
+- **⚡ Super Easy**: Just hold anywhere on the screen or press your custom key
 - **🎯 Smart & Safe**: Won't mess with Netflix's controls - works perfectly alongside them
 - **🎨 Looks Great**: Beautiful wave animations show when you're speeding up
 - **⚙️ Your Way**: Pick any speed from 1.25× to 5× and any key you want